 I think Pip x Seras is one of those few examples of "opposites attract" done right.
 On the surface, they're very different.
 She's a prude, he's a womanizer.
 She's high-strung, he's laid-back.
 She's rather prim and proper while he's rather scruffy and casual.
 She's shy and submissive while he's very charismatic and assertive.
 She's... honestly a bit simple (I LOVE her, but she is) while he's damn clever.
 She's English, he's French.
 I can go on.
 But underneath it all, she also has that bit of tomboyish scruffiness while he can also be gentlemanly and charming, so they have some common ground.
 They have similar core values.
 At their core, they believe it's wrong to murder innocent people, they will defend and avenge those unjustly targeted (like the victims of Millennium), and they will loyally stand beside and risk their lives for those they love.
 Also?
 They just bring out the best in each other.
 As others have pointed out, Seras brings out Pip's hidden heart of gold, while he brings out her hidden backbone.

 Seras x Dark Walter: Second favorite pairing.
 I'll admit this doesn't stem from much, other than they look really good together and share a tender moment in volume/OVA 9.
 I think it's worth exploring though because they also have a subtle "opposites attract" theme that doesn't clash too much.
 She's sweet, warm, caring, rather uncultured and of course a bit of a tomboy.
 He seems cold, distant, taciturn, but also very cultured and refined.
 I think it's fun to explore because they were both such spitfires when they were kids, and clearly bring out good qualities in each other when he's "Dark Walter."
-She brings out his deeply buried kindness and he inspires her to try to reach out to him.
+She brings out his deeply buried kindness and the kind Walter she remembers compels her to try to reach out to him by wishing him good luck.
 And he doesn't bite her head off for trying the way Alucard does.
 It's worth exploring in an AU.